 Annually, the Board reviews the slate of directors proposed to be elected by the Subordinate Voting

 Shareholders at the annual meeting.
 The Audit and Corporate Governance Committee of the Board also reviews each year the proposed re-election of any director, other than the Chief Executive Officer, who will have reached the age of 72 or greater at the time of the annual meeting and makes a recommendation to the Board as to whether a change should be considered.
 Participation of directors is expected, and generally there is full attendance, at all Board and committee meetings.
 Directors are asked to notify the Corporation if they are unable to attend and attendance at meetings is duly recorded.
-During 2013, there were four meetings and each director attended all of the meetings.
+During 2014, there were five meetings and each director attended all of the meetings, except for Ms. Huffington who missed the meeting immediately following her election in May 2014.

 New directors of the Corporation have generally been executives with extensive business experience and